ridafkih/soya-sauce/README.md

 ## Disclaimer

-You should know how to properly store, and use secrets before using this library.
-Usage of this library will not _automagically_ _actually_ make you not !@#% something up.
+You should know how to properly store, share, transmit, generate, and use secrets before using this library.
+Usage of this library will not _actually automagically_ make you not !@#% something up.
 Proceed with caution, and store user data safely.